-You won’t have to compromise on quality: a luxury house in the UK can come in many forms and without the cost of airfare, you can splash out and treat yourselves to a staycation with a swimming pool, hot tub, games room, cinema room and even a bar!
+You won’t have to compromise on quality: a large luxury house in the UK can come in many forms and without the cost of airfare, you can splash out and treat yourselves to a staycation with a swimming pool, hot tub, games room, cinema room and even a bar!
 From an extravagant fine country manor in the Cotswolds to a stunning beach house in Sussex, our UK collection promises not to disappoint your summer staycation.

 Take a look below and let us know which one is your favourite UK staycation idea for a big group.